Value-form: Value relation

 Marx's comment clarifies, that according to Marx the value-form of commodities is not simply a feature of industrial capitalism.
 It is associated with the whole history of commodity trade ("more than 2,000 years").
 Marx claimed that the origin of the money-form of value had never before been explained by bourgeois economics, and that "the mystery of money will immediately disappear" once the evolution of value-relations has been traced out from its simplest beginnings.

-This was probably a vain hope, since, as discussed below, even today economists and economic historians cannot agree about what is the correct theory of money.
+This was probably a vain hope; even today economists and economic historians cannot agree about what is the correct theory of money.
 Wolfgang Streeck states that "money is easily the most unpredictable and least governable human institution we have ever known".
 Put another way, the possibilities for arranging any type of trade or deal are extremely diverse; the only operative requirement is that the trading partners agree to the terms of the arrangement, however simple or complicated it may be.
 It follows that, what specific role money has in the given arrangement, can vary greatly.
+In addition, new kinds of credit instruments and types of money-tokens keep emerging that were previously unheard of (such as securitization techniques, asset tokenization and cryptocurrencies).

 Only when market production and its corresponding legal system are highly developed, does it becomes possible to understand what "economic value" actually means in a comprehensive and theoretically consistent way, separate from other sorts of value (like aesthetic value or moral value).
 The reason is that, to a large extent, the different kinds of value have become practically separated in reality and become increasingly universal in their applications.
 When Marx considers "value" as such or in itself, as a general social form in the economic history of humans, i.e. "the form of value as such", he is abstracting from all the particular expressions it might have.